I'm receiving a "Kernel panic" error after I've upgraded the kernel or tried to reboot my EC2 Linux instance. How can I fix this?

 Method 1: Use the EC2 Serial Console

-If you enabled EC2 Serial Console for Windows, then you can use it to troubleshoot supported Nitro-based instance types.
+If you turned on EC2 Serial Console for Windows, then you can use it to troubleshoot supported Nitro-based instance types.
 The serial console helps you troubleshoot boot issues, network configuration, and SSH configuration issues.
 The serial console connects to your instance without the need for a working network connection.
 You can access the serial console using the Amazon EC2 console or the AWS Command Line Interface (AWS CLI).

 Before using the serial console, grant access to it at the account level.
 Then, create AWS Identity and Access Management (IAM) policies granting access to your IAM users.
 Also, every instance using the serial console must include at least one password-based user.
 If your instance is unreachable and you haven't configured access to the serial console, follow the instructions in Method 2: Use a rescue instance.
 For information on configuring the EC2 Serial Console for Linux, see Configure access to the EC2 Serial Console.